jenkinsci/git-changelog-plugin/README.md

-Git JIRA Log Jenkins Plugin
+Git Changelog Jenkins Plugin
 ===========================

-Jenkins plugin creating automatically the JIRA filter URL based on the tickets found in the git log
+Jenkins plugin to extract a changelog out of commit messages between two GIT revisions.
+This changelog can be postprocessed and converted to either an human readable git changelog listing all commits, or a JIRA filter URL.
+It implements basically the features of [git-changelog](https://github.com/paulwellnerbou/git-changelog).

 ## Usage